 Reflective Gear: More Than a Fashion Statement

 Reflective gear transcends being a mere fashion statement.
-By reflecting a significant portion of light back to drivers, it bolsters visibility and recognition, ensuring pedestrians are discernible in the glow of a car’s headlights.
+It bolsters visibility and recognition by reflecting a significant portion of the light to drivers, ensuring pedestrians are discernible in the glow of a car’s headlights.
 Sporting red and yellow retroreflective clothing amplifies your visibility to drivers by several hundred feet, granting extra reaction time.

-For maximum visibility, opt to wear reflective clothing with stripes in front, back, and down the sides, along with reflective patches or stripes on packs and shoes.
+Wear reflective clothing with stripes in front, back, and down the sides, along with reflective patches or stripes on packs and shoes for maximum visibility.

 The Perils of Dark Clothing